pic

 Reading and Writing a Shared Variable

-Reading and writing shared data doesn't necessarily cause incorrect results.
+Reading and writing shared data doesn't necessarily yield incorrect results.
 For instance, a parallel for-loop could safely mutate a vector: even if multiple threads are simultaneously modifying the same shared object, each thread would be operating on distinct elements of the vector.
 Thus, no two threads would interfere with one another, making the updates remain independent.

-To illustrate the issue, let's modify our previous example by introducing a variable temp, whose value is updated in each iteration.
+To demonstrate the issue, let's modify our previous example by introducing a variable temp, whose value is updated in each iteration.
 This variable will be shared across threads and used to mutate the i-th entry of the vector output.
 By introducing a delay before writing each entry of output, a race condition is introduced, where all threads end up using the last value of temp (in this case, 2).

 function foo()